Digital-Avatars-and-Robotics/Rhascau/README.md

 Contract responsible for managing the ranking system, as well as payment channels creation.
 (Pretty self explanatory, see: `RhascauManager.sol`).

 ### Rhascau

+Heart of the game responsible for handling entire logic, as well as value transfer between players.

+**Interfaces**
+- `IRhascauManager`: Interface for Rhasacu Manager providing all functions necessary to assing ranking points and statistics
+- `IArbSys`: Rhascau needs to obrain block data from L2 blockchain, in this particular example we use Arbitrum's [ArbSys](https://developer.arbitrum.io/arbos/precompiles#arbsys).

+**Data Structures**

+In this section I will briefly describe data structures, and for the ease of reading (i hope at least) they will be denoted as follows: `Struct`, **Array**, *Mapping*

+- `GameRoom`: this struct encapsulates wast majority of the data that each game is composed of.
+All the game rooms are held in the array of this type.
+Deep dive into the struct:
+  - `GameInfo`: general information about the status of the game
+  - **board**: array of 40 structs `Tile`.
+This is our race track.
+Each tile has a reference to `Vehicle`, as well as occupation state.
+  - *players*: this structure maps each player (address) to each of his four `Vehicle`.
+  - *cooldowns*: tracks `SkillsCooldown` for each player (address)
+  - *diceRolls*: tracks `DiceRoll` for each player (address)
+  - *classToPlayer*: maps class of the player to his address.
+  - queue: keeps track of turns
+  - killCOunt: tracks how many players used thei "Destroy" ability (for the puropose of "Rapid Moves")
+- *blockHashToBeUsed*: keeps track of the player's dice rolls. (see: [Randomness](#randomness))
+- *userToRewardTimer*: Maps player (address) to `RewardsTimer`.
+Keeps track of first win and game of the day.
+- *isUserInGame*: Tracks if player is currently in a game room.
 ## Randomness